josko7452/qwave-project/HACKING.md

 # Hacking

-Do whatever you like, but try keep these clauses:
+Do whatever you like, but try to keep these clauses:

 * 1, Keep code mupltiplatform (test at least on 2 independent platforms)